EBZebra/docs/edge/source/guide/configreference.md

 	<FunctionKeysCapturable value="1"/>

 ### EnableFunctionKey_X
 **Applies to Android and WM/CE**.
-This setting is used to specify which Function keys (F1 to F24) should be enabled (all Function keys are disabled by default).
+This setting is used to specify which Function keys (numbered F1 through F24) should be enabled (all Function keys are enabled by default).
 For each key to be enabled, define a tag using EnableFunctionKey_X, replacing the ‘X’ with the key number being enabled.
 For example, to enable F1, your tag will include EnableFunctionKey_F1 as below.
 See the sample Config.xml in the user guide for correct branch placement.
 Requires a preload of the KeyCapture module.

-On the Enterprise tablet, this tag can be used to enable the 'P' keys.
+**On the Enterprise tablet**, this tag can be used to enable the 'P' keys.
 For compatibility with other devices, the 'P' keys are referred to as 'F' keys in the config file.
-To enable P2 key on the Enterprise Tablet, the tag EnableFunctionKey_F2 should be set to 1.
-For Windows Mobile / CE this setting is not specific to the current application and will be applied globally on the device. **This feature can only be reset by performing a device warm boot**.
+To enable P2 key on the Enterprise Tablet, the tag EnableFunctionKey_F2 should be set to 1. **For WM/CE**, this setting is not specific to the current application and will be applied globally on the device. **This feature can only be reset by performing a device warm boot**.

 > Note: On the Zebra MC40, F1 is mapped to the Volume Down button, F2 to the Volume UP button and F3 to the Search button.